University at Albany Traditions

 Welcome Candlelighting Ceremony:

 Each year to begin the fall semester, all new students are encouraged to attend the Welcome Candlelighting Ceremony.
 This outdoor event is held in the evening and is the official welcome to the University community.
 This ritual symbolizes the beginning of an incoming student’s collegiate career.
 Faculty, staff and representatives from the current sophomore, junior, and senior class attend and participate in the event to welcome all incoming students.
 The program includes the ceremonial lighting of the University flame of knowledge, as well as a fabulous concluding fireworks display.
-The current program for the Welcome Candlelighting Ceremony began on August 30, 1997, though Opening Convocation has always been a tradition at UAlbany.
+This opening convocation has a long tradition at UAlbany.

 Torch Night originated as the Torch Light Ceremony and Procession dating back to 1930.
 Records from this era suggest that, “The torch light procession lead to the administration [Draper Hall] steps where seniors handed down to juniors “the light of intelligence” and received from Miss Keating [Alumni Association President] the candle inducting them into the alumni association.
 The ceremony was intended to signal the accession of Seniors into the Alumni Association.”